Modern Multifamily Marketing: Say Yes to Touchscreens

 When it comes to touchscreens, it’s important to create unique content that highlights the strength of the technology.
 Perhaps that could be interactive floorplans and photo galleries, with the ability to zoom and change angles.

 Let your touchscreen help you.
 Add features to make the screens like extra agents in your leasing office.
 For example, in high-end hotel lobbies, the touchscreens connect guests to events in the city, help them book appointments, and allow them to take and share pictures.
-For more urban properties, a Wayfinder tool will be beneficial to residents and guests who may need help getting around.
+For more urban properties, a Wayfinder tool will benefit residents and guests who may need help getting around.

-Touchscreens are also a great multifamily marketing tool to show off the property culture and create a sense of community.
+Touchscreens are also a great multifamily marketing tool for showing off the property culture and creating a sense of community.
 This also helps attract potential residents.
 Maybe you display the testimonials of past renters or give birthday shoutouts to current tenants.

-Start simple by upgrading your outlets.
+Start simply by upgrading your outlets.
 Swap out traditional outlets for ones with USB charging capabilities.
-This is ideal for small units with limited space and eliminates a resident’s need to use an outlet adapter.
+This is ideal for small units with limited space and eliminates a resident needing an outlet adapter.

 Smart locks are also a rising technology that prevents physically changing out locks or replacing keys after renters move out.
-This helps properties save money on maintenance, while also keeping residents feeling secure.
-Whether a resident forgot their keys or lost them at the bottom of their purse, the smart lock app simply allows them to lock or unlock the door via a smartphone.
+This helps properties save money on maintenance while also keeping residents feeling secure.
+Whether a resident forgot or lost their keys at the bottom of their purse, the smart lock app simply allows them to lock or unlock the door via a smartphone.

 Lastly, an upgrade that services the whole community is smart package lockers.
 Property managers often face the task of dealing with avalanches of packages received each day.
-This can lead to a multitude of issues from delayed notification of a package to clogged up storage space.
-By installing a locker, a solution is provided to property managers and residents alike.
+This can lead to a multitude of issues, from delayed notification of a package to clogged-up storage space.
+A solution is provided to property managers and residents by installing a locker.

 Smart home technology for apartments is opening doors for both industry professionals and residents alike.
-As the market demand for more modern apartments grows, what will you do for your property?
+What will you do for your property as the market demand for more modern apartments grows?